 2) Start by sensing your toes and then your feet.
 Slowly move your attention from your feet up the legs.
 Go slow with the scan if you need to wiggle to get comfortable or feel what’s going on.

-3) Continue up your body, first on your stomach and then lower back.
+3) Continue up your body, first on your stomach and then your lower back.
 Keep moving your attention slowly up the body to your neck and then your head.
 Then sense down your arms to your fingertips.

 The key is to go slow.
 Feel or sense your skin and the underlying tissue if you can.
-If or when you come to a painful or tense place, you can linger there and message the area if necessary.
+If or when you come to a painful or tense place, you can linger there and massage the area if necessary.

 Most people find this simple procedure relaxing and an excellent daily routine for sleeping